CHICAGO CHILD SUPPORT LAWYER

 Fighting for Your Rights Under Illinois Child Support Laws

 Under Illinois child support law and public policy, all parents have an absolute obligation to support their child, regardless of how much time they spend with the child, whether there is a visitation schedule in place, or whether they were ever married to the child’s other parent.

 At the Law Offices of Jonathan Merel, P.C., our Chicago child support lawyers are skilled litigators and negotiators who excel in securing appropriate child support in Chicago.
-Our team is led by our esteemed partners Jonathan Merel, Melissa Caballero, Aurelija Fitzpatrick, David Zwaska, and Bradley R. Kaye.
+Our team is led by our esteemed partners Jonathan Merel, Melissa Caballero Dunn, Annemarie Tarara, Aurelija Fitzpatrick, Bradley R. Kaye, David Zwaska, and William McSurely.
 We have the experience and resources necessary to protect the best interests of our clients, whether they are paying or receiving child support, so we encourage you to find out how we can assist you.

 Typically, when a child resides with one parent more than 50 percent of the time, the other parent (the non-custodial parent) is required to pay child support in Illinois – which serves as a contribution toward the costs associated with raising the child.